cpayhq/cpay-node-sdk/README.md

 ```
 History swap
-walletId - is required.
+walletId - is not required.
-passphrase - is required.
+passphrase - is not required.

 let options = {
   currencyFromId?: string;